Cyprien-GEHU/holbertonschool-shell/permissions/README.md

 10-mirror_permissions: The Script will sets the mode of the file "hello" the same as "olleh" 11-directories_permissions : The script add execute permission to all subdirectories of the current directory to the owener, groups and other users
-12-directory_permissions : The script creates a directory called "my_dir" with permission 751 in working directory
+12-directory_permissions : The script creates a directory called "my_dir" with permission 751 in working directory 13-change_group : The script change the groupe owner to "school" for the file "hello"